marcharper/python-ternary/citations.md

 # Citations

-The library has been cited in a variety of high-quality journals (list may be incomplete).
+The python-ternary library has been cited in a variety of high-quality journals and in many fields including machine learning, statistics, particle physics, cosmology, geochemistry, biology, epidemiology, and genomics.
 Entries are roughly in reverse chronological order.
+This list may be incomplete.

 ## How to Cite